Teichlab/cellhint/README.md

   #Reharmonise cell types across datasets with a different dataset order.
   alignment.best_align(dataset_order = a_list_of_new_dataset_order)
   ```
-  As in `celltypist.harmonize`, the combos of `minimum_unique_percents` and `minimum_divide_percents` will be tested to find the best alignment in each iteration.
+  As in `cellhint.harmonize`, the combos of `minimum_unique_percents` and `minimum_divide_percents` will be tested to find the best alignment in each iteration.
 Importantly, as well as a full dataset list, you can provide a subset of datasets for reharmonisation.
 This is useful in terms of focusing on part of the data for inspection or visualisation (see `4.`).
   ```python
   #Reharmonise cell types across datasets with part of datasets.
   alignment.best_align(dataset_order = a_subset_of_dataset_names)